-Place the horn over your breast so that it creates a seal all the way around with your nipple at the centre of the hole.
-You don’t need to cover the whole of your areola or breast with the horn, so don’t force it.
+Place the flange over your breast so that it creates a seal all the way around with your nipple at the center of the hole.
+You don’t need to cover the whole of your areola or breast with the flange, so don’t force it.
 It should sit comfortably.
 If it doesn’t feel right, relax and reposition.

 Gently squeeze the handle and you’ll feel the suction.

 Release the handle and allow it to return to its resting position.
 Releasing the handle opens the valve so your milk can flow into the bottle.